fsaporito/hangman/README.md

-# hang-
+# hangman
-Hangmann implementation in C++, with word chosen randomly from a dictionary
+Hangman implementation in C++, with word chosen randomly from a dictionary

+Used the english wordlist from